koniarik/joque/README.md

  - Callables, these are always invalidated, library just executes the callable object
  - `process`, represents a subprocess that shall be executed, it becames invalidated if some of input files are more recent than output files.

-The set of tasks is given to `exec` function which builds internal DAG representing the task set and executes the tasks in pararell, respecting dependencies and resource management.
+The set of tasks is given to `exec` function which builds internal DAG representing the task set and executes the tasks in parallel, respecting dependencies and resource management.

 ## Example